FFDevCraft/ffdevcraft.github.io/README.md

 ---

 ## 📱 Current Project:
-🎈 Risky Poppers
+### 🎈 Risky Poppers
 A balloon-popping arcade game built with Unity for Android devices.
 Pop balloons, avoid bombs, and climb the leaderboard.
 Firebase is used for authentication, analytics, and cloud database.
 Google AdMob handles monetization.

+🔗 Links

+- [Privacy Policy](https://sites.google.com/view/risky-poppers-privacy-policy)
+- [Account Deletion Request](https://docs.google.com/forms/d/e/1FAIpQLSeRhSjrUvrxRBPUJtk6EwEhkh86SdBaKTKc6Qy_ExzQghB7WQ/viewform)

-🌾 Hay Bale Stock App
+### 🌾 Hay Bale Stock App
 A lightweight Android app for managing hay bale inventory.
 Designed for farmers and agricultural workers to easily track stored bales and their movement.
 Built natively for Android with a focus on simplicity and offline-first usability.

-### 🔗 Links

-- [Privacy Policy](https://sites.google.com/view/risky-poppers-privacy-policy)
-- [Account Deletion Request](https://docs.google.com/forms/d/e/1FAIpQLSeRhSjrUvrxRBPUJtk6EwEhkh86SdBaKTKc6Qy_ExzQghB7WQ/viewform)

 ---